 Back to Flippy and we can now begin to see how the burger flipping robot could impact the bottom line in real terms.
 Remember that average 15.38 headcount per establishment?
 Along comes Flippy and maybe that headcount has dropped to 13.38.
 We’re guess-timating two workers over two shifts.
 If Flippy or another equivalent becomes the industry norm?
 Well here’s the thing, across those 232,611 fast food outlets you’ve just automated 464,000 jobs.
 And that’s just America, extrapolate that out for the global consequences.

-Let’s not save all the finger pointing for Flippy though.
+Let’s not all flip the bird at Flippy though.
 In February 2017, Wendy’s announced the implementation of self-service ordering kiosks in 1000 store locations, that accounts for 15% of it’s restaurants.
 So what’s that average figure now if you’ve invested in automated kiosks and a burger flipping robot?
 10 staff per establishment?
 You’ve just trimmed 1.25 million jobs.
 Could it be as low as 8?
 Now we’re talkin’, that’s 1.7 million jobs.

 But hey, this is progress and you can’t persecute inventors and entrepreneurs for getting ahead.
 Not many people have called for the heads of Tim Berners Lee, Thomas Edison or James Watt, as far as we know.

 Middle class America embraced the affordable Ford Model T developed for the masses by Henry Ford.
-A vehicle which revolutionized transportation.
+Unlike Ford’s failed Amazonian Utopia, Fordlandia, the Model T revolutionized transportation.

 Advances in technology which have changed the landscape of industries are well documented.
 In 1910 there were 11.77 million people employed in agriculture in the United States.
 Fast forward to 2015 and that number has dropped to 2.05 million.